 This Mad Max replica motorcycle is the White House MFP-1100 Midnight.
 It’s based on an early 90’s Kawasaki 1100 Zephyr with some radical bodywork modification.
 Despite the blacked-out paint scheme, it’s a convincing replica of Goose’s KZ1000.
 The MFP1100 kit includes the full front fairing and windscreen, seat cowl with brake light and custom seat.
 To finish this bike off White House has also added MFP styled mufflers, new indicators, and handlebars.

 If building an accurate Mad Max motorcycle replica appeals to you could then add your own MFP badges and decals, a side-mounted siren, modified “KWAKA” emblems and the MFP silver/blue paint scheme seen on the bike in the film.

-White House also produce this Goose kit for the Suzuki GSX1400 named ‘Falcon’ (see below).
-While it’s a huge improvement over the stock GSX1400 styling it’s just not the same as a Kwaka based replica.
+While many of us would kill for an original Kawasaki KZ1000, financially a Goose replica using a Zephyr is a much more feasible option.
+White House also produces this Mad MAx MFP kit for the Suzuki GSX1400 named ‘Falcon’ (see below).
+While it’s a huge improvement over the stock GSX1400 styling it’s just not the same as a Kwaka based MFP replica.